Follow me on TwitterMy Tweets

 The island of Lundy lies 12 miles off the Devon coast and measures about three miles by ¾ mile at its widest.
 It is a detached part of the county of Devon and has never had any degree of autonomy … Continue reading

-Following the adoption of flags for fellow Hebridean islands Barra and South Uist, a competition has been announced to select one for Eriskay.
-A flag representing the entire Outer Hebrides (Western Isles) archipelago also exists.
+In 2019, following the adoption of flags for fellow Hebridean islands Barra and South Uist, a competition was announced to select one for Eriskay.
+By November the following four finalists had been presented for a public vote A flag representing the entire Outer Hebrides (Western Isles) … Continue reading

 Hampshire Day is July 15th, the feast day of county native Saint Swithun (Swithin) recognised by the county council in 2019, as Hampshire Day and duly noted as such by the Flag Institute.
 Swithun was born in Winchester in 800 … Continue reading